 Where there may be multiple lenders involved in one transaction, such as in a syndicated loan, it remains the responsibility of the Signatory to collect the appropriate information from an RO or the shipowner.
 However, it is both allowed and encouraged that Signatories should work to reduce administrative burden by collaborating where possible.
 For example, if multiple Signatories are sourcing data from a shipowner and or RO, it is in their interest and the interest of the shipowner or RO to coordinate their data requests.

 How to meet the requirements:

-- 1. IMO DCS data must be sourced from an RO or from the shipowner. - 2.
-IMO DCS data may only be used if it is accompanied by an SoC or a Verification Letter provided by an RO.
+1. IMO DCS data must be sourced from an RO or from the shipowner.

 3.3.2 Step 2: Calculating vessel carbon intensity and climate alignment